bogeholm/ice-sheets-fluctuating-temp/README.md

 **File descriptions**

 * `data/ar1results.mat`
 Contains AR(1)-coefficient and variance from fitting an AR(1)-model to annual Greenland reanalysis data.
 Created by `greenlandTemperature.m`.

 * `data/GreenlandTemperatureData.txt`
 Contains monthly reanalysis data from climexp.knmi.nl (see the file for a description).

 * `greenlandTemperature.m`: Loads Greenland temperature data and fits an AR(1) model.
 Calculates simple diagnostics on the model.
 This is done after loading `GreenlandTemperatureData.txt`.
 Saves results in `data/ar1results.mat`.
-Makes Figure S3 in the supplement.

 * `icesheetsCrossterms.m`
-Evaluates the contribution from the cross and volume variance terms in equation (3) in the article and makes Figure S4.
+Evaluates the contribution from the cross and volume variance terms in equation (3) in the article.

-* `icesheetsRobinson.m`
+* `icesheetsLongTerm.m`
 Applies effect of fluctuating temperature to Robinson et al.'s results.
-Makes Figures 3 and 4 in the article and Figures S5 and S6 in the supplement.

 * `icesheetsSetup.m`
 Common script setup.
 Contains path and font size variables etc.

 * `icesheetsSimulations.m`
-Integrates the Oerlemans (2003) model with  fluctuating temperature and makes Figures 1 and 2 in the article.
+Integrates the Oerlemans (2003) model with  fluctuating temperature.

 * `icesheetsStepsize.m`
-Evaluates the consequences of the chosen integration time step size for the Oerlemans model and makes Figure S2.
+Evaluates the consequences of the chosen integration time step size for the Oerlemans model.

 * `iceTotal.m`